ashleigh090990/to-do-list-with-ruby-on-rails/README.md

 [ ] Hovering over links - get rid of black background colour [ ] Hovering over task checkboxes reverts colours/shows inverted font awesome checkbox [ ] Disable adding tasks if they're empty
+[ ] Change mobile design to be more mobile app like (add task button to always be at bottom of page even if task list long?)
+[ ] Backlog tasks - if they're not important, be able to hide them in a separate view so task list isn't clogged [ ] Maybe a points system - assign points to a task so that there is a feeling of achievement when it's completed - more motivation to finish it for user